Muirend railway station: History

-British Rail and SPTE proposals published in the early 1980s would have seen the Clarkston spur reopened and used by re-routed trains to/from East Kilbride, which would have then run to Glasgow Central via Cathcart & Queens Park.
+British Rail and SPTE proposals published in the early 1980s would have seen the Clarkston spur reopened and used by re-routed trains to/from East Kilbride, which would have then run to Glasgow Central via Cathcart and Queens Park.
 The scheme would also have seen the East Kilbride branch electrified, but the Clarkston to Busby Junction section closed (along with Patterton and Neilston stations, with the line cut back to Whitecraigs).
 The proposals were not well received and were never implemented.

 Services and facilities

-Services are now operated mainly by 4 car Class 380/1 EMUs, with the 3 coach Class 318 EMUs and Class 320 EMUs working together to provide 6 coach services at peak times.
-Two trains an hour operate in each direction calling all stops from Glasgow Central to Neilston.
-Additionally, additional peak time services operate between Central and Neilston, calling only from Muirend through to the terminus.
-Sunday services are also half hourly, but start around 3 hours later than on other days.
+Services are now operated mainly by four-car Class 380/1 EMUs, with the three-coach Class 318 EMUs and Class 320 EMUs working together to provide six coach services at peak times.
+Two trains an hour operate in each direction, calling all stops from Glasgow Central to Neilston.
+Additional peak time services operate between Central and Neilston, calling only from Muirend through to the terminus.
+Sunday services are also half-hourly, but start around three hours later than on other days.

 The station has an island platform with a ramp providing access directly to the platform from Muirend Road at the south end of the station.
-At the north end, there is footbridge access to and from Hillcrest Avenue and Cairndow Court.
-The station building (which is a Category B listed building) contains a ticket office which is staffed on a part-time basis.
+At the north end, there is a footbridge access to and from Hillcrest Avenue and Cairndow Court.
+The station building (which is Category B listed) contains a ticket office, staffed on a part-time basis.
 An automated ticket machine is present.